aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/quick-start-in-python/working-with-nodes-in-python/_index.md

 title: Working With Nodes in Python – Aspose.Words for Java
 articleTitle: Working With Nodes in Python
 linktitle: Working With Nodes in Python
-description: "Python: Working With Nodes using Aspose.Words for Java."
+description: "Working With Nodes using Python."
 type: docs
 weight: 90
 url: /java/working-with-nodes-in-python/